DVD and DVD + 3-Year Site/Local Streaming

 The play emerged during the burgeoning modern Civil Rights Movement.
 Leveraging her increased prominence, Hansberry, along with a circle of artist/activist friends such as James Baldwin and Nina Simone, became a fierce advocate.
 She particularly admired the more militant youth sector such as the Student Nonviolent Coordinating Committee (SNCC).
 She raised funds for SNCC and wrote the text for their book, The Movement.

-The film reveals how central feminism was to her ideas and boldly acknowledges (using her diary entries) her same gender relationships and private lesbian identity before the appearance of the gay rights movement.
+The film reveals how central feminism was to her ideas and boldly acknowledges (using her diary entries) her same gender relationships and private lesbian identity before the emergence of the gay rights movement.

 When she died in 1965 from cancer at the early age of 34, she left behind several unfinished plays and other projects which promised to enrich our cultural landscape.
 One wonders how public discourse would have been different if she had survived to opine on the important longstanding and current social issues through her literary works as well as in her role as a leading public intellectual.
 Princeton professor Imani Perry comments in the documentary that Hansberry has "left us a road map for how to think about our society as we try to pursue something deeply egalitarian and sensitive and recognizes people at every level of who they are."